Kyaw1280/Hackathon_Bobby_Kyaw/Game_1/README.md

 - JavaScript

 ## Process

 - Started by writing some pseudo code to break down the logic.
 - Began by writing the HTML for structure, then write the script.js.
 - Define the `guessNumberGame`, and wrote the logic inside.
 - Added CSS for styling.

+## Testing

+This project use jest testing frame work.

+### Running Test

+`npm test`
+To install test dependicies
+`npm install --save-dev jest jest-environment-jsdom`

 ## Wins & Challenges

 ### Wins

 - Learned about prompt and alert methods.
 - Learned how to work together on a project with git.
 - Learned about CSS variables.
 - Learned more about how to use do while loop.

 ### Challenges

 - In the beginning of the project, we had a lot of issues with git.

 ## Future Features

 - Add different difficulty levels for the game.
 - Add sound and motion effects.
 - Include high score system.